lnquy065/inquirer-interrupted-prompt/readme.md

 # inquirer-interrupted-prompt

-Allows to turn any existing prompt into a prompt that can be interrupted with a custom key.
+Allows turning any existing [inquirer](https://github.com/SBoudrias/Inquirer.js) prompt into a prompt that can be interrupted with a custom key.

-It really works for menu and submenu programs.
+It works for menu and submenu programs.
 For example, we have an application that allows browsing and editing files:

 ```
 ==== File browser ====